ibm-cloud-docs/power-iaas/use-case-dev.md

 ## Technical solution
 {: #use-case-dev-solutions}

-- IBM&reg; Power Systems&trade; Virtual Server
+- {{site.data.keyword.powerSysFull}}
-- Direct Link Connect for optional connectivity into full {{site.data.keyword.cloud_notm}} or from  an on-premises environment
+- Direct Link Connect for optional connectivity into full {{site.data.keyword.cloud_notm}} or from  a private cloud environment
-- VPN and Direct Link Dedicated for on-premises connectivity
+- VPN and Direct Link Dedicated for private cloud connectivity
 - Cloud Object Storage for optional backup and custom image hosting or migration